bottlepy/bottle/docs/tutorial_app.rst

     from bottle import route, run, debug, template, request, validate ...
-    @route('/edit/:no', method='GET')
+    @route('/edit/<no:int>', method='GET')
     @validate(no=int)
     def edit_item(no):
     ...

 At first, we imported ``validate`` from the Bottle framework, than we apply the @validate-decorator.
 Right here, we validate if ``no`` is an integer.
 Basically, the validation works with all types of data like floats, lists etc.

-Save the code and call the page again using a "403 forbidden" value for ``:no``, e.g. a float.
+Save the code and call the page again using a "403 forbidden" value for ``<no:int>``, e.g. a float.
 You will receive not an exception, but a "403 - Forbidden" error, saying that an integer was expected.

 .. rubric:: Dynamic Routes Using Regular Expressions